 - Q Who should not take North American coral snake antivenin?

 - Q What is used to treat a venomous bite?

 - Q Can I take North American coral snake antivenin while I am breastfeeding?

-- Q What are the side effects of North American coral snake antivenin?
+- Q Is North American coral snake antivenin safe for children?